gluon/jit.void.qrcode/README.md

 # jit.void.qrcode
+Developed by Julien Bayle / Structure Void (https://structure-void.com)

+## Description
 Simple Jitter external to generate QR codes directly as matrices in Max.
+Bonus: it finds the ip address of your computer :)

 This repository hosts binary releases of the external.